benchpress-team/benchpress/docs/getting_started.md

 - Python 3

 #### Python setup
-From the root directory, execute to install benchpress as a referenceable module:
+From the root directory, execute to install benchpress as a module that can be referenced:

 > pip install --editable ./framework/python/